mw-orcl/ai-vector/ai-vector-search-apex-adb/download/download.md

 ## Task 2: Grant Necessary Privileges

 From ADMIN user, run the following to ensure your database user has the necessary privileges to use DBMS packages.
+We are using the user VECTOR when creating the schema objects.
+If you use a different user, be sure to use the correct schema user.

 ```sql
 CREATE USER <your_database_user> identified by <password>;